tdimino/SocialAGI/lmYield/README.md

 ## 🤔 What is this?

-LMYield enables you to control OpenAI's Chat API generations into arbitrary output schema.
+LMYield enables you to control OpenAI's Chat API generations into arbitrary output schema, and is specifically designed to enhance chain of thought prompting for agents.

 Features: